jasonkuhrt/setset/README.md

 #### Order of Operations

-As you have seen there are a number of methods that leaf settings may have.
-Sometimes there are none, sometimes one, sometimes multiple.
+As you have seen leaves support multiple methods.
 Here is the order of their execution.
 You can think of these as a pipeline of pure functions reciving input from previous and producing output for next, starting from 1.

 1. Initializer OR User input on change
 2. Fixup